Mathurkarishma/avg-spam-confidence/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+Hackers are always waiting to see who their next victim is – the office worker who clicks on a link thinking it is a work related email or perhaps a teenager who receives an email stating they can receive a free smartphone in exchange for some personal information.
+All of a sudden, this innocent scenario turns into a harmful virus or theft of one’s identity.
+There are many ways stolen identification can occur, but one of the most common ways is through spam emails.

+Our goal is to forecast which incoming email messages are spam and when we have likelihood to respond to them.
-Our goal is to isolate the numeric portion of a text file to output the average spam confidence.
+The `avg_spam_confidence.py` file isolates the numeric portion of a text file to output the average spam confidence.
+The `daily_email_count.py` file counts emails that are sent out on a particular day of the week.

 ### Built With